 The Programme covered a range of themes such as study skills, organisational skills, Assistive technologies and visits to University sports complex, lecture theatres and other campus facilities.
 An input was also given by a current final year student who has himself a diagnosis of AS.
 Many parents also attended the final workshop session which included a presentation on the DARE application process.

 For more information on the programme plesae see Get Ready for the UCC Experience

 Supports for UCC Students with Asperger Syndrome

 The DSS currently supports over 60 students who have a primary diagnosis of Asperger Syndrome.
 These students depending on the outcome of an assessment of needs may avail of a range of educational, technological or personal supports o better manage their studies in UCC.
 The students that also register with Aspect can avail of the support of a key worker who assists students on an individual basis to better manage the social dynamic of making a good transition to University and ultimately to work and employment.

 The Disability Support Service offers the following supports to students with Asperger Syndrome:

 Specialist Orientation Programme:

 This introduction to University life takes place the last week of August.
-Students and their parents can attend this one day programme where staff of the DSS give an overview of the support available on campus to support in coming students with a diagnosis of Asperger Syndrome.
+Students and their parents can attend this one day programme where the staff of the DSS give an overview of the support available on campus to support incoming students with a diagnosis of Asperger Syndrome.
 Key workers from Aspect also input into the programme outlining the social and personal supports available in UCC for students who register with DSS.
 A current student with AS also speaks about their college experience and gives an account of the clubs and activities that may be of interest to entrants.
-This orientation gives students a first hand experience of what the transition to University may entail and the programme provides each student with contact details of support staff who will be there to assist their transition to higher education.
+This orientation gives students a first-hand experience of what the transition to University may entail and the programme provides each student with contact details of support staff who will be there to assist their transition to higher education.